 The following policyholders can choose their country of residence:

 - Nationals of countries with which a reciprocity agreement has been concluded

 - The surviving spouse and the orphans (whatever their nationality) of a policyholder holding one of the nationalities mentioned above

-Nationals of countries not mentioned above (this means mainly the non-European nationals) must reside officially in one of the member states of the European Union with the exception of Denmark and the United Kingdom.
+Nationals of countries not mentioned above must reside officially in one of the member states of the European Union with the exception of Denmark.

 Interdiction to cumulate insurances

 The reimbursement of treatment is not granted to persons benefitting similar advantages (this means an insurance covering the reimbursement of medical care) deriving from other legal, contractual or regulatory provisions, Belgian or foreign, or deriving from a reciprocity agreement.